Almost Optimal Algorithms for Two-player Zero-Sum Linear Mixture Markov Games: Main Results

-Therefore, we can still use Algorithm \ref{alg:Offline} to find the Nash equilibrium.
+Turn-based linear mixture MG can be regarded as a special case of linear mixture simultaneous-move MG.
+Therefore, we can still use Algorithm \ref{alg:Offline} to find the Nash equilibrium and then by Theorem \ref{mainthm}, we can further show that the regret of our turn-based algorithm is also bounded by $\tilde O(dH\sqrt{T})$.
 Notice that for the turn-based game, at each step only one player can take action.
 Thus, the $\epsilon$-CCE routine in Line \ref{alg:CCE} of Algorithm \ref{alg:Offline} needs be replaced by two separate subroutines: taking $\pi_h^k$ and $\nu_h^k$ as greedy policies w.r.t. $\overline{Q}_{k,h}$ and $\underline{Q}_{k,h}$.
 For completeness, we present the turn-based version of Algorithm \ref{alg:Offline} as Algorithm \ref{alg:turnbased} in Appendix \ref{sec:turn}.